 Building America Program

-Established more than two decades ago, the DOE Building America Program provides the building industry with specialized expertise.
+Established over two decades ago, the DOE Building America Program provides the building industry with specialized expertise.
 It also shares new insights from a wide range of research projects and funding-worthy projects.

 Over the years, Building America has partnered with world-class research projects in the construction industry, including many top U.S. Homebuilders.
 They have aimed to bring cutting-edge resources and innovations to market.